Boom!June 4 - 22, 2006

 Our Tybee Island hosts, Carroll and Linda, cooked for us a "low-country boil" of seafood and other good things.
 We're mailing home some of the spice packets so we can attempt to recreate the flavor in Port Townsend!

-We also returned to the company of Monroe, Ga., friends Chad and Donna, for a day-long outing to Atlanta.
+day-long outing to Atlanta.
 Chad’s a developer who sees eye to eye with Jeff and is linked into New Urbanism trends in the Atlanta area, so we started our day with a tour of a creative new development called Serenbe

 on the southwest side of the city.
 Two hundred acres of a 900-acre farm tract are being developed with residential and small-scale commercial buildings, leaving 700 acres for open space and walking/biking/horse-riding trails.
 The entrance road is graveled and passes by horse pastures and a pond before you see the first cluster of homes and businesses.
 We would’ve only stayed an hour, but when we returned to their car, it wouldn’t start!
 Jeff and I felt like we’d jinxed it, only we were secretly glad it wasn’t Matilda having more engine troubles.
-We pooled our resources and gave Chad and Donna one of our AAA tows to get the vehicle back to Monroe (if we need it later in the trip, we’ll be calling them!), while Donna’s mother, a real estate agent, was only too glad to drop her schedule for the afternoon and
+We pooled our resources and gave Chad and Donna one of our AAA tows to get the vehicle back to Monroe (if we need it later in the trip, we’ll be calling them!), while Donna’s mother, a real estate agent, was only too glad to drop her schedule for the afternoon and come pick us up.

 Serving the Boil

 When the food was cooked in the big pot, Carroll lifted out the strainer and dumped the contents on the paper-covered table (for easy clean-up at the end of the meal).
 Yum!!